skaji/CPAN-Mirror-Tiny/README.md

 # DESCRIPTION

 CPAN::Mirror::Tiny helps you create partial CPAN mirror (also known as DarkPAN).

-There is a command line interface for CPAN::Mirror::Tiny [cpan-mirror-tiny](https://metacpan.org/pod/cpan-mirror-tiny).
+There is also a command line interface [cpan-mirror-tiny](https://metacpan.org/pod/cpan-mirror-tiny) for CPAN::Mirror::Tiny.

 # WHY NEW?